peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SetCurrentDate
     public Message SetCurrentDate()
-Sets this message's Date header field to the current time as its value.
- <p>This method can be used when the message is considered complete
- and ready to be generated, for example, using the "Generate()" method. </p>
+Sets this message's Date header field to the current time as its value, with an unspecified time zone offset. <p>This method can be used when the message is considered complete and ready to be generated, for example, using the "Generate()" method. </p>

 **Returns:**